thecodingmachine/symfony-boilerplate/docs/docs/1_Get Started/1_2_Installation.md

 :::note

-📣 There are comments on the *README* to help you customize its content.
+📣&nbsp;&nbsp;There are comments on the *README* to help you customize its content.

 :::

 :::note

-📣 If you don't need it, you should remove the *.github* folder.
+📣&nbsp;&nbsp;If you don't need it, you should remove the *.github* folder.

 :::